-Our known material cash requirements include: (1) the purchase of supplies and services that are primarily for research and development; (2) debt repayments (for additional information, see below and Note 6 - Debt to our unaudited condensed consolidated financial statements contained elsewhere in this Quarterly Report); (3) employee wages, benefits, and incentives; and (4) financing and operating lease payments (for additional information see below).
+Our known material cash requirements include: (1) the purchase of supplies and services that are primarily for research and development; (2) repayments pursuant to the Purchase Agreement; (3) employee wages, benefits, and incentives; (4) financing and operating lease payments (for additional information see below), and (5) payments under our JDRF Agreement (see Note 11 - Commitments and Contingencies to our unaudited condensed consolidated financial statements contained elsewhere in this Quarterly Report).
 We have also entered into contracts with CROs primarily for clinical trials.
 These contracts generally provide for termination upon limited notice, and therefore we believe that our non-cancellable obligations under these agreements are not material.
 Moreover, we may be subject to additional material cash requirements that are contingent upon the occurrence of certain events, for example, legal contingencies, uncertain tax positions, and other matters.

-As of March 31, 2023, we had non-cancellable purchase commitments of \$18.5 million for supplies and services that are primarily for research and development.
-We have existing license agreements with Duke University and Yale University and have a distribution agreement with Fresenius Medical Care.
-The amount and timing of any potential milestone payments, license fee payments, royalties and other payments that we may be required to make under these agreements are unknown or uncertain at March 31, 2023.
-For additional information regarding our agreement with Fresenius Medical Care, and our agreements with Duke University and Yale University, see Note 11 - Related Party Transactions and Note 10 - Commitments and Contingencies, respectively, to our unaudited condensed consolidated financial statements contained elsewhere in this Quarterly Report.
+As of September 30, 2023, we had non-cancellable purchase commitments of \$17.4 million for supplies and services that are primarily for research and development.
+We have existing license agreements with Duke University and Yale University, a distribution agreement with Fresenius Medical Care and our JDRF Agreement.
+The amount and timing of any potential milestone payments, license fee payments, royalties and other payments that we may be required to make under these agreements are unknown or uncertain at September 30, 2023.
+For additional information regarding our agreement with Fresenius Medical Care, see Note 12 - Related Party Transactions to our unaudited condensed consolidated financial statements contained elsewhere in this Quarterly Report.
+For additional information regarding our agreements with Duke University, Yale University and JDRF, see Note 11 - Commitments and Contingencies to our unaudited condensed consolidated financial statements contained elsewhere in this Quarterly Report.